Importance Ranking in Complex Networks via Influence-aware Causal Node Embedding: Proposed method

 To identify the causal relationship between the node feature variables and the node influence score variable, the hidden layer must include the information of $\bm{Y}$ in the training process.
 Thus, starting with low-dimensional feature representation $\bm{H}^{(m-1)}$, ICAN incorporates $\bm{Y}$ as an additional node to construct a new hidden layer $H^{(m)}$ (Eq.~\eqref{includeys}).
 Subsequently, $\bm{Y}$ is removed after the $(m-1)^{th}$ decoding layer (Eq.~\eqref{removeys}).

 The {causal} reconstruction loss $\mathcal{L}_1$ can be defined as

 Based on the above computational process, the reconstructed adjacency matrix $\hat{A}$ can be represented as follows:

-{where} the adjacent matrix $\bm{W}$ is required to satisfy the constraint {in Eq.~}\eqref{eq:acyclicity_constraint}. $g_1$ and $g_2$ can be regarded as two nonlinear functions used to describe the encoding and decoding process, respectively.
-Therefore, it is noted here that the causal \change{node embedding} module can be seen as a graph autoencoder.
+{where} \change{the adjacency matrix $\bm{W}_{(p+1)\times(p+1)}$ associated with \( \mathbb{G} \)} is required to satisfy the constraint {in Eq.~}\eqref{eq:acyclicity_constraint}. $g_1$ and $g_2$ can be regarded as two nonlinear functions used to describe the encoding and decoding process, respectively.
+Therefore, it is noted here that the causal node embedding module can be seen as a graph autoencoder.

-Based on the causal graph $\mathbb{G}$ or its corresponding adjacency matrix $\bm{W}$, the Markov Blanket $\text{MB}(\bm{Y})$ of the node influence score variable $\bm{Y}$ can be identified under the causal Markov assumption {(Assumption 2)} and the faithfulness assumption {(Assumption 3)}.
-This \text{MB}($\bm{Y}$) constitutes the set encompassing the parent, child, and spouse nodes of the node influence score variable $\bm{Y}$.
-The robust causal relationships between the node influence score variable $\bm{Y}$ and the features within its Markov Blanket, $\text{MB}(\bm{Y})$—designated as the causal feature subset—reflect an invariant influence propagation mechanism across networks.
-As such, utilizing this invariant subset for node-level prediction tasks enhances model performance and generalization capability on unseen networks.
+\change{Utilizing the learned adjacency matrix $\bm{W}$ associated with the DAG $\mathbb{G}$, the Markov blanket of the node influence variable $\bm{Y}$ can be precisely identified.
+Under the Markov condition (Assumption 1) and Faithfulness assumptions (Assumption 3), $Y$ is conditionally independent of all other variables in $\mathbb{G}$ given its Markov blanket.
+Generally, $\text{MB}(\bm{Y})$ constitutes the minimal sufficient set that shields $\bm{Y}$ from all other non-descendant nodes.
+In practice, while the direct causal dependencies are manifested as non-zero entries in the row and column of $\bm{W}$ associated with $\bm{Y}$, the complete MB set is extracted by traversing the topological connectivity of $\mathbb{G}$.
+By isolating these causal feature indices, we effectively filter out task-irrelevant embeddings that exhibit only spurious correlations with the target.
+Consequently, the low-dimensional node embeddings in $\bm{H}^{(m)}$ can be divided into two groups: causal node embeddings $\text{MB}(\bm{Y})$, and the other feature representations which may be task-irrelevant features.
+As such, utilizing this invariant subset for node-level prediction tasks enhances model performance and generalization capability on unseen networks. }